-We are offering a maximum of 150,000,000 shares of our common stock to the public at a current offering price of 97.5 per share, except as provided below, through Hines Securities, Inc., the dealer manager.
-The shares are being offered on a "best efforts" basis, which means generally that the dealer manager is required to use only its best efforts to sell the shares and it has no firm commitment or obligation to purchase any of the shares.
-The offering of shares of our common stock initially was to terminate on or before June 4, 2014, which date is two years after the effective date of this offering.
-On May 27, 2014 our board of directors elected to extend our offering period to June 4, 2015.
-Unless a follow-on offering is pursued, the offering of shares of HMS Income Fund, Inc. will terminate on or before June 4, 2015.
-This offering must be registered in every state in which we offer or sell shares.
+We are offering a maximum of 150,000,000 shares of our common stock to the public at a current offering price o\\$9.90 per share, except as provided below, through Hines Securities, Inc., the Dealer Manager.
+The shares are being offered on a "best efforts" basis, which means generally that the Dealer Manager is required to use only its best efforts to sell the shares and it has no firm commitment or obligation to purchase any of the shares.
+This Offering will terminate on or before [].

+This Offering must be registered in every state in which we offer or sell shares.
 Generally, such registrations are for a period of one year.
 Thus, we may have to stop selling shares in any state in which our registration is not renewed or otherwise extended annually.
-We reserve the right to terminate this offering at any time prior to the stated termination date.
+We reserve the right to terminate this Offering at any time prior to the stated termination date.

-We held our initial closing on September 17, 2012, and we currently conduct closings on a weekly basis.
-Subject to the requirements of state securities regulators with respect to sales to residents of their states, there is no minimum number of shares required to be sold in this offering.
+We held our initial closing under the Initial Offering on September 17, 2012, and we currently conduct closings on a weekly basis.
+Subject to the requirements of state securities regulators with respect to sales to residents of their states, there is no minimum number of shares required to be sold in this Offering.
 All subscription payments are placed in a segregated interest-bearing account and held in trust for our subscribers' benefit, pending release to us at the next scheduled weekly closing.
-We are offering shares of our common stock on a continuous basis at a current offering price of \$9.75 per share; however, to the extent that our net asset value per share increases, we will sell shares of our common stock at a price necessary to ensure that shares of our common stock are not sold at a price per share, after deduction of selling commissions and dealer manager fees, that is below our net asset value per share.
-In the event of a material decine, which we deem to be non-temporary, in our net asset value per share that results in a 5% or higher decrease of our common stock are ychange, persons who subscribe for shares in this offering must submit subscriptions for a fixed dollar amount rather than for a number of shares and, as a result, may receive fractional shares of our common stock.
-Promptly following any such adjustment to the offering price e share, we will file a prospectus supplement with the SEC disclosing the adjusted offering price, and we will also post the updated information on our website at wew.Hinessecurities come into this prospectus, and you should not consider that information to be part of this prospectus.
-We intend to issue shares of common stock issue of a state state that we hold our first closing of the month.
+We are offering shares of our common stock on a continuous basis at a current offering price of \$9.90 per share; however, to the extent that our NAV per share increases, we will sell shares of our common stock at a price necessary to ensure that shares of our common stock are not sold at a price per share, after deduction of selling commissions and Dealer Manager fees, that is below our NAV per share.
+In the event of a material decline in our NAV per share that we deem to be non-temporary and that results in a 2.5% or higher decrease of our NAV per share below our then-current net-offering price, and subject to certain other conditions, we will reduce our offering price.

+Because the price per share of our common stock may change, persons who subscribe for shares in this Offering must submit subscriptions for a fixed dollar amount rather than for a number of shares and, as a result, may receive fractional shares of our common stock.
+Promptly following any such adjustment to the offering price per share, we will file a prospectus supplement with the SEC disclosing the adjusted offering price, and we will also post the updated information on our website at www.HinesSecurities.com.
+Information contained on our website is not incorporated by reference into this prospectus, and you should not consider that information to be part of this prospectus.
+We intend to issue shares of common stock issued pursuant to our distribution reinvestment plan on the first day following the completion of the month to which they relate.